Recentlystarted/office-tools/_tools/pdf-password-remover.md

         <div class="faq-item">
             <h3><i class="fas fa-lock"></i> Is it safe to remove passwords from my PDFs?</h3>
-            <p>Yes, our service is completely secure.
-All files are processed on secure servers and automatically deleted after processing.
-We don't store your files or passwords, ensuring complete privacy and security.</p>
+            <p>Absolutely!
+Our tool processes your PDF entirely within your browser using client-side technology.
+Your PDF file, password, and the unlocked version never leave your device or get sent to any server.
+This ensures complete privacy and security.</p>
         </div>

         <div class="faq-item">